The Get in Rhythm. Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year. Will it change yours?

 Our Faculty

-We do everything we can to ensure you walk away from this educational experience feeling in control of your afib, so you can live a happier, more fulfilling life, no matter which course of action you decide to take.
+We do everything we can to ensure watching the conference recordings leaves you feeling in control of your afib, so you can live a happier, more fulfilling life, no matter which course of action you decide to take.

-In short, when you and your family members take advantage of this opportunity to hear from the world-renowned members of our faculty, you’ll develop a better understanding of afib, including:
+In short, when you and your family members take advantage of this opportunity to hear from the world-renowned members of our faculty, you’ll better understand afib.
+Based on your input as to what you need to manage or even eliminate your afib, here are some of the topics they addressed:

-And remember, you’ll also have the opportunity to hear from the innovators themselves.
+And remember, you’ll also hear from the innovators themselves.
 We invite some repeat faculty and some new faculty each year.
-They are always the créme de la créme of afib researchers and doctors, such as Dr. Vivek Reddy and Dr. Emelia Benjamin, who received the Eric N. Prystowsky, MD Advocate for Patients Award in 2022 and 2021, respectively.
+They are always the créme de la créme of afib researchers and doctors, such as Dr. Andrea Russo and Dr. Doug Packer, who received the Eric N. Prystowsky, MD Advocate for Patients Award in 2023 and 2018, respectively.
+When you purchase access to the 2024 recordings, you’ll get to see who won this year’s Eric N. Prystowsky, MD Advocate for Patients Award.

 Those who have attended the conference previously have said they believe the faculty members truly care about patients.
 We created the Eric N. Prystowsky, MD Advocate for Patients Award to honor those who help afib patients get a seat at the table with researchers and decision makers.
-Pictured here, on the left: Dr. Vivek Reddy receiving this award from Dr. Prystowsky and Mellanie True Hills in 2022.
-On the right, Dr. Prystowsky and Mellanie True Hills recognize Dr. Benjamin during the 2022 conference (alongside Dr. Reddy), since the conference was virtual in 2021, when she was the recipient of the award.
+Pictured here are Dr. Eric Prystowsky, Dr. Andrea Russo (2023 recipient), Dr. Doug Packer (2018 recipient), and Mellanie True Hills.

 Attendees at a recent Get in Rhythm.
 Stay in Rhythm.® Atrial Fibrillation Patient Conference listen to speakers.